Government U-turns on new offence of assaulting shopworkers

 “Victims are ordinary hardworking people – teenagers taking on their first job, carers looking for part-time work, parents working around childcare.”

+He said: “The dither and delay of this Government on this issue, over many years, has led to thousands of shopworkers needlessly suffering physical and mental injury.

+“I hope that whatever the Government is proposing will be substantial and effective in giving shopworkers, key workers in every community, the respect that they have long deserved and regrettably too often do not receive.”

-Labour’s shadow home secretary Yvette Cooper said the Government’s proposals were “a pale imitation” of her own party’s plans.
+Shadow home secretary Yvette Cooper said the Government’s proposals are “a pale imitation” of her own party’s plans.

 She said: “Under the Tories too many communities and high streets are being blighted by staggering increases in shoplifting, up 30% in the last year alone.